-The Billiken Teacher Corps at Saint Louis University combines service and teaching to offer a unique opportunity for faith-driven college graduates to have a transformative impact on Catholic schools in the St. Louis area.
+The Billiken Teacher Corps of Saint Louis University is a unique service-learning opportunity for faith-driven college graduates to have a transformative impact in under-resourced Catholic schools in the St. Louis area.

 Benefits of the Billiken Teacher Corps Program

 - Full tuition remission

-- Monthly stipend
+- Monthly stipends

 - Opportunity for federal loan deferment